Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Attacks on DAA

 \subsection{Results of our Attacks}

 As shown in the first column of \Cref{table:daa-attacked}, our tests confirm Davies et al.~\cite{davies} conclusions and show that DAA on the original dataset achieves optimal results for each metric (i.e., accuracy, precision, recall, and F1 score).
 In \Cref{img:daa-org}, which highlights the overall accuracy for each header length and threshold used, it is easy to notice that the larger the header length, the higher the accuracy achieved.
+This is consistent with the mode of operation of DAA, and clearly confirms that DAA still works as expected on the original dataset we have utilised, albeit in its reduced form.

 However, when DAA is applied to the attack dataset that we created as explained in \Cref{sec:attacks}, the results change.
 As shown in the second column of \Cref{table:daa-attacked}, the metrics worsen across the board.
 In the best case scenario, with a subfragment length of 48 and a threshold of 14, the accuracy and F1 score decrease by more than 30\% and the recall by almost 50\%.
-Although not as critically as the other metrics, the precision also decreases from 99,30\% to 92,30\%.
+Although not as critically as the other metrics, the precision also decreases from 99.30\% to 92.30\%.

 The good performance on the precision metrics highlights the fact that DAA is still able to keep a low amount of false positives (i.e., most unencrypted files are correctly classified).
 However, the low recall indicates that DAA incorrectly classifies many encrypted files as unencrypted, with respect to the actual number of encrypted files.
 In particular, almost every file we forged was erroneously classified as unencrypted and escaped DAA detection.
 In summary, comparing the results in \Cref{img:daa-org} with the results shown in \Cref{img:daa-forg}, it looks clear that our attacks are effective in decreasing the performance of DAA.
+This is consistent with the mechanisms of our attacks, capable of reducing the entropy of ransomware-encrypted files to the entropy levels of legitimate files.
+In other words, our attacks invalidate the underlying assumption of DAA that the entropy of ransomware-encrypted files is distinguishable from other categories of files.

-While \Cref{table:daa-attacked} shows the result of the total dataset containing files that result from performing all three attacks, it is interesting to analyse more in depth how effective each attack is.
+Although \Cref{table:daa-attacked} shows the result of the entire dataset, containing files of all our three attacks, it is interesting to analyse more in depth how effective each attack is.
+In the interest of time and space, we do not include the detailed data breakdown, but we provide the following insights, to shed some light.
+Our preliminary analysis on DAA performance against each of our attacks, show that ransomware adopting the low-H and rep-bytes attack strategies manages to clearly decrease the detection accuracy of DAA.
+In contrast, the com-seq attack seems to be ineffective, with DAA achieving almost 100\% detection accuracy.